Also known as: straddle pike, straddle pike hold, parallettes straddle pike, pike straddle hold

 What are the benefits of the Planche Straddle Pike?

-What are common mistakes when learning the Planche Straddle Pike?
+What common mistakes should I avoid when doing a Planche Straddle Pike?

-How do I progress or regress the Planche Straddle Pike?
+How can I progress to or regress from the Planche Straddle Pike?